 What About the Staff?

 The staff are friendly, quirky and fun.
 I LOVE that they’ve switched up their safety demonstration to make it more personal.
+WOW airlines safety demonstrations are by FAR the most interesting of any airline.
 For example, apparently the light on your life vest can also be used to attract “mermaids and dolphins”.
 The staff all look pristine in their brightly coloured uniforms and seemed genuinely interested in patrons enjoying their flight.
+A lovely crew all around.

 How Much Did it Cost?

 WOW Air flights from Dublin to Boston, via Iceland, start around £157 (about 205 euro) one way, per person.
-Ours cost £175 (227 euro) each plus £39 (50 euro) for 20kg of check in luggage.
+Ours cost £175 (227 euro) each plus £39 (50 euro) for 20kg of check in luggage (NEVER forget about WOW Air luggage fees or it could be a costly trip).
 So about £220 in total.
-You can pay extra for up to 12kg of hand luggage, but the 7kg basic allowance should be fine for most people.
+You can pay extra for up to 12kg of hand luggage, but the 7kg basic allowance should be fine for most people if you’ve already booked a check in bag or if you’re only going on a short trip.

 If you’re interested in budget airlines, make sure you check out my guide to flying Ryanair.